Gurkamal27/Data-Cleaning-Tool/README.md

 # Installation

-Required Modules, most of which should already be installed in the standard installtion of python
+Required Modules, most of which should already be installed in the standard installation of python
 -  [pandas](http://pandas.pydata.org/) (used for its dataframe object)
 -  [numpy](http://numpy.org) (general mathematical functions)
 -  [matpotlib](http://matplotlib.org/) (used to plot the end result)